toftul/latexdiff-bot/README.md

 4. Better support for bibligoraphy?
 5. Support for mulfile projects.
 Add flatten flag.
 6. Option to send just `diff.tex`.
+7. Option to render quickly using `pdflatex` without bibliography.

 ## Under the hood